 3. Consult a Legal Malpractice Attorney: The only way to find out if you have a legal malpractice case is to consult an attorney.
 The law governing legal malpractice cases is complex, and it is best if the attorney has experience in the field.
 For the appointment, you should bring the file you obtained from your former attorney, as well as all papers and documents you gave the attorney or received from him or her.
 You should ask a prospective attorney about his or her experience: How many legal malpractice cases have they handled; how many have they taken to trial; have they written any articles or lectured on the subject.
 Don’t be afraid to interview more than one attorney.
 What is important is that you are confident in the attorney’s ability and comfortable talking with him or her.

+What will a legal malpractice case cost?
 Legal malpractice cases are generally complicated.
 This is not to say that early settlements never happen; however it is far more likely that a lawsuit will have to be filed and many hours devoted to the "discovery" process.
 A rule of thumb is that the legal malpractice case will be at least as costly as the former case, and probably more costly.
 The reason is that many legal malpractice cases require that two cases be proved: one case involves whether the attorney committed malpractice, and the other case involves the presentation of the former case.
 This is called "a case within a case," and can require nearly twice as much work as a single case.
 Consequently, the fees and costs can be significant.

 1. Fees: Some cases lend themselves to a contingency fee, while others might require hourly fees, or a combination of the two.
 If, for example, the former case was a personal injury matter that was handled on a contingency, then it is most likely that the legal malpractice case would be handled on a contingency.
 However, because of the complexity of the case, the contingency fee might be higher; typical fees range from one-third to 49% of the recovery.
 If the fees in the former case were hourly, then the legal malpractice attorney and the client might agree on either a contingent fee, an hourly fee, or a combination of the two; e.g., $200 per hour plus 20% of the recovery.